 College of the Redwoods is required to document students' completion of both Direct Loan Entrance and Exit Counseling to demonstrate its compliance with the U.S. Department of Education's requirement.
-Both counseling sessions cover those topics specified by federal regulation including borrower rights and responsibilities, explicit information of the options of repayment and consolidation of previous educational loans.
+Both counseling sessions cover those topics specified by federal regulation including borrower rights and responsibilities, explicit information of the options of repayment, and consolidation of previous educational loans.

-Student borrowers are required to complete the Direct Loan Entrance Counseling session and a CR loan application online.
+Student borrowers are required to complete the Direct Loan Entrance Counseling session online.

-Student borrowers may be required to provide up-to-date contact information on a case-by-case basis.
+Student borrowers may be required to provide up-to-date contact information and references on an annual basis, or more frequently on a case-by-case basis.

 All loans are disbursed in two payments.
 Students will normally receive one-half of the loan proceeds in the fall semester and the other half during the spring semester.
-The second disbursement will occur only if eligibility requirements continue to be met.
+The second disbursement will occur only after the fall grades have been reviewed.